 Soft Tissue Injuries of the Maxillofacial Region

 When soft tissue injuries, such as lacerations, occur on the face they are repaired by suturing.
 In addition to the obvious concern of providing a repair that yields the best cosmetic result possible, care is taken to inspect for and treat injuries to structures such as facial nerves, salivary glands, and salivary ducts (or outflow channels).
-Dr. Ledger is a well-trained oral and maxillofacial surgeon and is proficient at diagnosing and treating all types of facial lacerations.
+Dr. Ledger or Dr. Lee is a well-trained oral and maxillofacial surgeon and is proficient at diagnosing and treating all types of facial lacerations.

 Bone Injuries of the Maxillofacial Region

 Fractures to the bones in the face are treated in a similar manner to fractures in other parts of the body.
 The specific form of treatment is determined by various factors, which include the location of the fracture, the severity of the fracture, and the age and general health of the patient.
 When an arm or leg is fractured a cast is often applied to stabilize the bone to allow for proper healing.
 Since a cast cannot be placed on the face, other means have been developed to stabilize facial fractures.